If you want to give us your experience feedback click here

 How to choose your inner tube

 Check the information indicated on the sidewall of the tyre (diameter and width).
-For example, 700 x 35 means your tyre is 700mm in diameter and 35mm wide.
+For example, 20 x 2.00 means your tyre is 20 inches in diameter and 2.00 inches in width.

 Removing an inner tube

-Remove the old inner tube using the B'Twin tyre tools (item code 8047839).
+Remove the old inner tube using B'Twin tyre levers.

 Checks to carry out before installing an inner tube

 Check the condition of your tyre and replace it if necessary.

 Make sure no objects are lodged in the tyre.